pyladiesams/building-ai-agents-nov2025/workshop/README.md

 ### Open source and proprietary models

-One limitation of open source model is it may need the proper computing hardware and infrastructure to run the AI models.
-Although the modern computers these days have multiple cores and are quite powerful.
-It may still be lagging in running a larger model.
+One limitation of open source models is it may need the proper computing hardware and infrastructure to run the AI models.
+Although the modern computers these days have multiple cores and are quite powerful, it may still be lagging in running a larger model.
 Setting a remote AI model server will require technical know-how and also require extra cost.
-Open sources models may also have limited licenses when use commercially.
-Make sure always check the usage licenses when downloading an open source model.
+Open sources models may also have limited licenses when used commercially.
+Make sure to always check the usage licenses when downloading an open source model.

 ## Exercise 1 - Trying different LLMs on Hugging Face